Tonight and Every Night

 Tonight and Every Night is a 1945 American musical film directed by Victor Saville and starring Rita Hayworth, Lee Bowman and Janet Blair.
 The film portrays wartime romance and tragedy in a London musical show, loosely modelled on the Windmill Theatre in Soho, that determined not to miss a single performance during the Blitz.
 Hayworth plays an American showgirl who falls in love with an RAF pilot played by Bowman.

-The film was adapted from the play Heart of a City by Lesley Storm.
-It was used as a Technicolor vehicle for Rita Hayworth after her success with Cover Girl.
-It was nominated for two Academy Awards: Best Music, Original Song (for "Anywhere") and Best Music, Scoring of a Musical Picture.
-A major highlight of the film is Hayworth in the "You Excite Me" number, a number often cited as one of Hayworth's best performances.
+The film was adapted from Lesley Storm's 1942 play Heart of a City.
+It was used by Columbia Pictures as a Technicolor vehicle for Hayworth after her success with Cover Girl (1944), directed by Charles Vidor.
+A major highlight of the film is Hayworth in the "You Excite Me" number, often cited as one of her best performances.

+The film was nominated for two Academy Awards at the 18th Academy Awards: Best Scoring of a Musical Picture and Best Original Song (for "Anywhere").

 Plot

-Near the end of the war, a reporter from Life magazine comes to the Music Box Theatre in London to write a story about the music hall that never missed putting on a performance during the Blitz.
+Near the end of the war, a photographer from Life magazine comes to the Music Box Theatre in London to write a story about the music hall that never missed putting on a performance during the Blitz.

 Stage manager Sam Royce recalls the halcyon days at the beginning of the war: Theatrical impresario May "Tolly" Tolliver is rehearsing her performers when dancer Tommy Lawson comes to audition.
 Although Tommy is a naturally gifted dancer, he improvises all his steps and consequently, Tolly refuses to hire him.
-Taking pity on Tommy, Americans Rosalind Bruce and Judy Kane, members of the troupe, teach him their routines, and he wins a part in the show.
+Taking pity on him, American members of the troupe, Rosalind Bruce and Judy Kane, teach him their routines, and he wins a part in the show.

 One night, RAF pilot Paul Lundy comes to the theater and is infatuated with Ros.
-When German planes discharge their bombs over the theater, the audience and performers take refuge in the building's basement, and there Paul meets Ros and invites her to dinner.
-Ros refuses his invitation, but after the raid, she and Judy stop by the neighborhood restaurant, and Paul is waiting with champagne.
-Ros begins to date Paul, but when he tricks her into coming to his apartment by promising to introduce her to a non-existent soldier from her home town of St. Louis, she feels betrayed and refuses to talk to him.
+When German planes discharge their bombs over the theater, the audience and performers take refuge in the basement, and there Paul meets Ros and invites her to dinner.
+She refuses his invitation, but after the raid, she and Judy stop by the neighborhood restaurant, and Paul is waiting with champagne.
+Ros begins to date him, but when he tricks her into coming to his apartment by promising to introduce her to a non-existent soldier from her home town of St. Louis, she feels betrayed and refuses to talk to him.

 Desperate to see Ros, Paul convinces his group captain to request that the Music Box troupe appear at the upcoming RAF theatrical.
 At the RAF show, Paul begs Ros to forgive him, and when he is called away on a mission, she relents and accepts his confession of love.
 Tommy, who is also in love with Ros, begins to drink to dull the pain of rejection.
-After Paul returns from his assignment, he tells Ros that he must leave again the next morning, and the two plan to spend an intimate evening at Paul's apartment.
+After returning from his assignment, Paul tells Ros that he must leave again the next morning, and the two plan to spend an intimate evening at Paul's apartment.
 When they arrive, however, they find that Paul's building has been flattened in a German bombing raid.